| | ||

 An introduction to cooperative learning, from Roger and David Johnson.

 A paper to identify and tackle the kind of problems that may arise when cooperating.
-The document also contains the five elements of the effective cooperative learning and some frequently asked questions.
+This document discusses the five elements of effective cooperative learning and some frequently asked questions.

 A video (20 minutes) on "Teaching Teaching & Understanding Understanding".
 Part 1, part 2, and part 3.